Summer Parenting: 5 Tips for Maintaining Rhythms and Routines

 As parents, though, have you noticed that after those first few days of decompressing, catching up on sleep, and savoring the freedom at hand, things tend to break down a little at home?

 If that savoring period goes a bit too long, life can get wacky.
-Wakeup times get later and later, pushing bedtimes to unspeakable hours.
+Wake-up times get later and later, pushing bedtimes to unspeakable hours.
 Cleaning up seems to slow or completely halt, family members eat at strange times, and the well-oiled machine that was once your family life now seems disorganized, unruly, and chaotic.

 Sound familiar?

-While keeping life light and breezy all summer long is a perfectly wonderful strategy, adding in just enough structure for your family to thrive during the season can make the entire experience more rewarding and far less stressful.
+While keeping life light and breezy all summer long is a perfectly wonderful strategy, adding just enough structure for your family to thrive during the season can make the entire experience more rewarding and far less stressful.

 Here are a few tips for establishing enjoyable rhythms and routines this summer for your family.